National Weather Service United States Department of Commerce

 Local and Regional Events:

-A late season storm produced snow from the Black Hills through South Central South Dakota.
-The greatest amounts occurred in a 40-mile wide swath along and south of Interstate 90.
+A late-season storm produced snow from the Black Hills through South Central South Dakota.
+The most outstanding amounts occurred in a 40-mile-wide swath south of Interstate 90.
 Snowfall amounts included 9 inches at Rapid City, 12 inches at Deerfield, 10 inches at Custer, 11 inches at Mission, and 12 inches at Winner.
 Outside this swath, snowfall ranged from 3 to 6 inches.

 Arctic air moved into central and northeast South Dakota and remained for nearly a week.
-High temperatures from April 3rd to April 9th were mostly in the 20s to around 30 degrees with lows in the single digits and teens.
-The high temperatures were from 20 to 30 degrees below average, and the lows were from 10 to 25 degrees below normal across all of the area.
-Some record lows and many record low maximum temperatures were set throughout the period.
+High temperatures from April 3rd to April 9th were mainly in the 20s to around 30 degrees, with lows in the single digits and teens.
+The high temperatures were from 20 to 30 degrees below average, and the lows were from 10 to 25 degrees below normal across the area.
+Some record lows and many record-low maximum temperatures were set throughout the period.
 The first ten days of April were the coldest on record for Aberdeen.
-The early spring cold period affected many of the residents, especially farmers and ranchers, of central and northeast South Dakota.
+The early spring cold period affected many residents of central and northeast South Dakota, especially farmers and ranchers.
 Also, many robins died from the cold and lack of food.